Greg Glazner

-Greg Glazner (born in Anson, Texas in 1958) is an American poet.
+Greg Glazner (born 1958) is an American poet.

 Life

 He graduated from Hardin–Simmons University, and the University of Montana, with an M.A. and M.F.A.

 His work has appeared in Poetry, Ironwood, The Laurel Review, New England Journal, Pequod, Quarterly West, The Southern Poetry Review, and The Texas Review.
 He works on music/poetry projects with bands including Zeno's Run.

 He was the Richard Hugo Visiting Writer at the University of Montana in 2002.
 He taught at the College of Santa Fe which is now closed.

 He currently teaches at UC Davis.